fkinos/ffkkinos.com/content/projects/formatting_tables.md

 Y           | INCOME | 25.0   | 2024-04-18T00:00:00
 ```

-### Column Alignment
+### column alignment

-The `:column-align` parameter allows us to specify how to align each column in the table.
+the `:column-align` parameter allows us to specify how to align each column in the table.

-There are three possible alignment options, left-aligned, right-aligned, or center-aligned, these are defined in a package constant which we can use when calling `format-table`.
+there are three possible alignment options, left-aligned, right-aligned, or center-aligned, these are defined in a package constant which we can use when calling `format-table`.

 ```
 * (defparameter +data+